2002 United States Senate elections: Tennessee

 Incumbent Republican Fred Thompson decided to retire.
 Republican Lamar Alexander, former U.S. Secretary of Education and former Governor of Tennessee, won the open seat over Democrat Bob Clement, U.S. Representative.

 Alexander raised $2 million through June 2002.
 Clement attacked the Governor for his corporate connections and business dealings.
 By October, Clement had nearly raised $900,000, while Alexander raised almost $3 million.
 Bush, who had a 60% approval rating in the state, helped campaign and raise money for Alexander.
-Alexander was also endorsed by the NRA.
+Alexander was also endorsed by the National Rifle Association of America (NRA).

 Texas

 Incumbent Republican Phil Gramm decided to retire instead of seeking a fourth term.
-Republican John Cornyn won the open seat over the Democratic Mayor of Dallas, Ron Kirk.
+Republican state Attorney General John Cornyn won the open seat over the Democratic Dallas Mayor Ron Kirk.

 Despite the fact that Texas is a red state, Kirk ran on a socially progressive platform: supporting abortion rights and opposing Bush judicial nominee Priscilla Owen, although Kirk was a former George W. Bush supporter.
 He also supported increases in defense spending, such as Bush's proposed $48 billion increase in military spending, except for the money Bush wanted to use for missile defense.
 Kirk had the support of former Governor Ann Richards and former U.S. Senator Lloyd Bentsen.

 Cornyn was criticized for taking campaign money from Enron and other controversial companies.

-The race was perceived as close, with an October Dallas Morning News poll showing Cornyn leading 47% to 37%.
+The race was perceived as competitive, with an October Dallas Morning News poll showing Cornyn leading 47% to 37%.
 However, Cornyn won election by 12 percent.
 A record $18 million was spent in the election.

 Virginia

-Incumbent Republican John Warner won re-election to a fifth term, making him one of only three Virginia U.S. Senators to serve five or more terms.
+Incumbent Republican John Warner overwhelmingly won re-election to a fifth term, making him one of only three Virginia U.S. Senators to serve five or more terms.
 No Democrat ran against Warner, and he won every single county and city in the state with at least 60% of the vote.
 As of 2022, this is the last Senate election in Virginia won by a Republican.

 West Virginia

-Incumbent Democrat Jay Rockefeller won re-election to a fourth term over Republican State Senator Jay Wolfe.
+Incumbent Democrat Jay Rockefeller easily won re-election to a fourth term over Republican state Senator Jay Wolfe.

 Rockefeller was the heavy favorite, with one poll showed him leading 72% to 17%.
 Rockefeller had $2.9 million cash on hand to Wolfe at $100,536 (In mid-October).
-Wolfe was endorsed by President George W. Bush and the National Rifle Association, but it wasn't enough to make the election competitive.
+Wolfe was endorsed by President George W. Bush and the National Rifle Association of America (NRA), but it wasn't enough to make the election competitive.
 Rockefeller won by a margin of over 25 percent.

 Wyoming

-Incumbent Republican Mike Enzi won re-election to a second term.
+Incumbent Republican Mike Enzi easily won re-election to a second term over Lander Mayor Joyce Corcoran.

 Enzi stated that his top priorities were education, jobs, national security and retirement security.
 He had $485,000 cash on hand in June 2002, when Joyce Corcoran (D), Mayor of Lander first filed.